Competitive Start Fund - All Sectors

 Applicants to the fund should ideally be able to demonstrate the following:

-- Be able to clearly demonstrate that product or service has reached MVP stage, and that the product is, at a minimum, live in beta.
+- Be able to clearly demonstrate that product or service has reached Minimal Viable Product (MVP) stage, and that the product is, at a minimum, live in beta.

-- That the product or service has demonstrable customer validation with (trial and/or paying) customers.
+- That the product or service has demonstrable customer validation ideally with (trial and/or paying) customers.

 - A fully articulated proposition addressing a clear gap in the market with market research conducted with customers/potential customers.